 Autumn is the time of year when the American Chestnut Trees in the northeast drop the nuts from their prickly burrs.
 As an interesting bit of trivia, there are typically three chestnuts per burr.
-Gathering them is a fun activity.
+Gathering the chestnuts can be a fun activity.
 My kids love to do it at their grandparents’ farm every fall.
-One just needs to be careful not to prick his hands on the burrs.
+Just be careful not to prick your hands on the burrs.
 There is also the slight chance of being rained on by an occasional falling nut, bringing back thoughts of Chicken Little!

 Growing up, my grandmother occasionally added chestnuts to her Thanksgiving Day stuffing.
 That was the extent of my chestnut consumption.
-Because we live near my husband’s parents, we are lucky enough to get our fill each fall.
-I like to serve them roasted as a simple side dish.
-They make a delicious and satisfying snack, too!
+These days, because we live near my husband’s parents, we are lucky enough to get our fill each fall.
+Fresh chestnuts are plentiful at farmers markets and grocery stores, too.
+We enjoy simply roasted chestnuts as a satisfying side dish.
+With a hint of saltiness, they make a delicious snack, too!

 - Kosher or sea salt

 - Extra virgin olive oil, optional for serving

 - Score each chestnut on the round side (see note above).
 Using a bread knife or another sharp, serrated knife, apply gentle pressure until you break the surface, then slash all the way across and through the round side of the shell.
 Cut deep enough to penetrate the hard shell but not too deep as to cut well into the chestnut.
 Place the scored chestnuts in a pot filled with enough cold water to cover.
 Bring the pot to a boil, add a big pinch of salt, and allow to simmer for one minute.